 How to understand the Google May 2020 Core Update

-Google’s main mission is to “to organize the world’s information and make it universally accessible and useful.”
-Since it was first founded, Google has heavily focused on developing its property algorithms to further increase the efficiency and effectiveness in organizing information online.
+Google’s main mission is “to organize the world’s information and make it universally accessible and useful.”
+Since it was first founded, Google has heavily focused on developing its property algorithms to further increase the efficiency and effectiveness of organizing information online.

 Google Core Algorithm Update

 Google is updating its core algorithm in a major way approximately every few months – previously they implemented changes in this years’ January.
 The purpose of the update is to improve the quality of global search results.

 Apart from Google algorithm broad updates, there are still many minor updates, called ”baby core updates” by Google officials.
 They are rolled out almost on a daily basis, as Google’s representatives announced recently.

 The aim of the update is to improve the quality of the search results.
 The changes will certainly affect multiple websites – some will merely note minor variations in the overall results while others will see substantial decreases.

 As with other recent core updates, it appears that the May 2020 core algorithm update disproportionately affected YMYL (your money, your life) websites, which can directly impact users’ health, happiness, safety, well-being, or financial security.